Sunday, July 23, 2023

 I figured the hardest thing was finding a "Range" 3 or 4 position toggle switch I liked.
 After a bit of thought I decided to have each output signal (x10, x100, x1000) have its own 3.5mm jack instead of using a switch.
 This took up more space but was simpler to lay out.

-I also decided to provide a cap-coupled AC input and a DC input; the ARP is only capacitor coupled only.
+I also decided to provide a cap-coupled AC input and a DC input; the ARP is capacitor coupled only.
 The DC input would be normaled to break the connection to the AC input if used.

 Furthermore, I brought a x1 output to patch to use as a unity gain buffer.